Electronic Signature Laws & Regulations - The European Union

 To assist in assessing specific national law requirements, please see the jurisdictional legality guides at https://www.adobe.com/trust/document-cloud-security/cloud-signatures-legality.html.

-Disclaimer: Information on this page is intended to help businesses understand the legal framework of electronic signatures.
+Disclaimer: Information in this document is intended to help businesses understand the legal framework of electronic signatures.
 However, Adobe cannot provide legal advice.
 You should consult an attorney regarding your specific legal questions.
 Laws and regulations change frequently, and this information may not be current or accurate.
 To the maximum extent permitted by law, Adobe provides this material on an "as-is" basis.
 Adobe disclaims and makes no representation or warranty of any kind with respect to this material, express, implied or statutory, including representations, guarantees or warranties of merchantability, fitness for a particular purpose, or accuracy.